 In the world of ecommerce: enter installment payment services.

-The great thing about installment payment services is that generally you, the retailer, assume no risk when offering it as an option.
+The great thing about installment payment services, or BNPL payments, is that you, the retailer, generally assume no risk when offering it as an option.
 With modern installment payment services, when someone buys a product and accepts a financing plan, the installment payment service pays you immediately in full for the product and then assumes the debt.
 You get happy customers who feel empowered to spend.

 BNPL is not for every online merchant.
 Most services do not allow financing plans for purchases under $50, so if your average order value is around $20, this might not be the service for your store.
 BNPL also adds to your (the retailer) cost, with most services charging a percentage fee of the transaction.
 So, if you operate a store with slim margins, it is probably going to be difficult to justify and swallow another line on your cost of goods sold.